MatthiasRLalisse/TweetDatasets/README.md

-TweetDatasets provides a set of general-purpose utility classes and functions for storing and processing Twitter data.
-It is written so as to be object-oriented programming-friendly.
+``TweetDatasets`` provides a set of general-purpose utility classes and functions for storing and processing Twitter data.
+It is written so as to be object-oriented programming-friendly, and to work particularly well with embeddings and other machine learning data structure.

 Usage
 ===========